QuaackQuaack/Authentication-with-django/README_custom.md

     }
 ]
 ```
-Here, we are providing path for our templates which we will use lateron in our program.
+Here, we are providing path for our templates which we will use later on in our program.
 Now to redirect us to **home** after login and logout, we need to tell django where to send user.
-Remaining in same file i.e `django_project/setting` at EOF, write
+Staying in same file i.e `django_project/setting` at EOF, write

 ```python
 LOGIN_REDIRECT_URL = "home"